AdobeDocs/advertising.en/help/search-social-commerce/reports/management/basic-advanced/basic-advanced-report-settings.md

 title: Basic and advanced report settings
 description: Learn about the required and optional settings for basic and advanced reports.
 exl-id: 70453b24-f638-45d0-9d1e-e942a78a98d8
-feature: "Search Reports, Search Basic Reports, Search Advanced Reports"
+feature: Search Reports, Search Basic Reports, Search Advanced Reports
 ---
 # Basic and advanced report settings